interrogator/buzzword/docs/corrections.md

 For this to work, corrections need to follow a set of guidelines.
 These are laid out below.
 All steps are designed to do one or more of the following:

-* Increase the accuracy of the parser that will eventually be run
+* Increase the accuracy of the parser that will eventually be run over the corrected dataset
 * Remove unuseful information
 * Add metadata features that can later be used when searching